ctcl-bregis/ctclsite-python/config/projects/codenames.md

 # Rules for codenames

 - As of February 22, 2022, codenames shall no longer be *directly* related to real persons.
-With some exceptions such as "Paris" used by MediaCow Touch 2.
+Though the codename "Paris" will continue to be used by MediaCow Touch 2.
-- Codenames should not be longer than 30 characters but with some execeptions when seen fit such as "Polyoxybenzylmethyleneglycolanhydride"
+- Codenames should not be longer than 30 characters but with some exceptions when seen fit such as "polyoxybenzylmethylenglycolanhydride"

 ## Specific to embedded device project codenames
 - Codenames for embedded device projects must have codenames of real places and not fictional ones. (e.g. Lakewood Plaza Turbo)